 When does the new legislation come into effect?

-The new legislation changes will come into operation on 30th August 2019
+The new legislation came into operation on 30 August 2019.

 What type of evidence should I provide in order to apply for a Blue Badge?

 The evidence required can include (but is not limited to):